dnlongen/IR-Toolkit/README.md

 * **SnmpWalk.exe:** command line utility for querying SNMP on a target.
 Available from SolarWinds at https://support.solarwinds.com/Success_Center/Network_Performance_Monitor_(NPM)/SolarWinds_SNMP_Walk_A_new_tool_for_collecting_SNMP_MIB_walks
 * **NirSoft Tools:** Download latest versions from http://www.nirsoft.net/utils/index.html
   * AlternateStreamView: GUI tool to see Alternate Data Streams, file content that may not be visible in the standard Windows file manager.
 See http://www.nirsoft.net/utils/alternate_data_streams.html for documentation.
+  * BrowsingHistoryView: dump the browser history from a variety of common and not-so-common browsers. "/HistorySource 2" limits the export to the currently-running user. https://www.nirsoft.net/utils/browsing_history_view.html
-  * USBDeview: list USB devices currently connected, as well as that were connected in the past.
+  * USBDeview: list USB devices currently connected, as well as that were connected in the past. https://www.nirsoft.net/utils/usb_devices_view.html
   * HashMyFiles: Generate MD5, SHA-1, and SHA-256 hashes for a file or folder.
-Handy for hashing a suspect file to search VT for, instead of submitting a potentially revealing file.
+Handy for hashing a suspect file to search VT for, instead of submitting a potentially revealing file. https://www.nirsoft.net/utils/hash_my_files.html
 * **DumpIt:** (formerly windd32) take a snapshot of current memory.
 You'll need this before you can do any memory forensics.
 The product was previously produced by Moonsols, but is now Comea Technologies; DumpIt can be downloaded from https://blog.comae.io/your-favorite-memory-toolkit-is-back-f97072d33d5c (free, but requires registration)

 A few additional tools in my toolkit are not strictly incident response items, but come in handy when the right situation presents itself.